 At The Shea Soap Lab, we make all our cold-process soaps in small batches using only vegetable oils and specialty butters; we never use animal fats or prepared soap bases.
 During saponification, the chemical process that creates soap, the fatty acids found in the oils and butters are converted by lye (sodium hydroxide) to soap and glycerin.
 Most commercial soap manufacturers remove the glycerin from their soaps.
 All the handcrafted soaps made at The Shea Soap Lab have their full glycerin content.

-Although our soap can technically be called lye soap since lye is used in the soap-making process, there is no lye in the final soap; careful measurements are made to insure that our soap is correctly formulated for your personal use.
-We also cure every bar of soap for at least a month to insure hardness and mildness.
+Although our soap can technically be called lye soap since lye is an ingredient used in the soap-making process, no lye ever remains in the finished soap.
+To insure hardness and mildness, we cure every bar of soap for at least four weeks.
+Careful measurements are always made throughout the process to insure that our soap is correctly formulated and prepared for your personal use.

 We only use the finest ingredients at The Shea Soap Lab.

 All our soaps are made from vegetable oils and can be considered vegan; we never use animal fats.
 Our scented soaps contain either essential oils or fragrances specifically made for soap use.
 The colorant used for the different artistic effects come from pigments specifically sold for cold-process soap use.
 The end result is a bar of soap that is a pleasure to use and truly unique.